tito-arch/BABC-2/content/posts/new-google-workspace.md

 ## When will the New AI be available to the public?

-As google announced AI will still not be available to be used by the public for one reason which you probably guessed already, (we _all witnessed what happened to Bard😏_).
+As google announced AI will still not be available to be used by the public for one reason which you probably guessed already, (we _all witnessed what happened to Bard_😏).

 So google is first releasing the model to their only trusted testers who are going to make sure the AI is ready to be used by the public until then let's hope for the best.
 The first rollout is going to be on **Google Docs and Gmail** only.